 discipline’s Horse Show Advisory Committee and approved by the general

-Show Advisory Committee meeting which is held prior to the start of the
+Advisory Committee meeting which is held prior to the start of the show season.

-3. Organizers shall be responsible for their shows.
+3. Chairperson shall be responsible for their shows.
 It shall be their duty to

 enforce all rules of the association; deliver all funds from the show to the

 treasurer; turn over all judges’ cards, entry forms, etc. to the Points

-Committee; and certify all who worked at their show to the
+Committee; and certify all who worked at their show to the person recording

-4. At the September general membership meeting, the Horse Show Advisory Committees
+4. At the August general membership meeting, the Horse Show Advisory Committees

-shall meet and vote on the schedule of horse show dates for
+shall meet and vote on the schedule of horse show dates for the coming year and

 5. All pointed classes included in the prize list are to be held and

-1. Junior judges are allowed by DVHA, but should be cleared through the
+1. Learner judges are allowed by DVHA, but should be cleared through the judge

-specified by a particular division.
-DVHA members are not to judge DVHA
+by a particular division.
+DVHA members are not to judge DVHA pointed shows.

 C. GENERAL HORSE SHOW RULES